DatUub/Fractal/README.md

 A weave mod built for Lunar Client, allowing the `public` to finally get their hands on open source, community developed Lunar cheats.

-This is to be used in tandem with https://discord.gg/9E9JJHXMH8 (Weave discord server).
+This is to be used in tandem with [Weave](https://github.com/Weave-MC).

-Join the Fractal discord server here: https://discord.gg/TCpVya5jQd
+Join The Fractal Discord server [here](https://discord.gg/FractalClient).

 ```js